 Questions and Answers About Prescription Testosterone

-Patients interested in testosterone therapy face many questions and can get overwhelmed as they consider where to start.
+Patients interested in TRT face many questions and can get overwhelmed as they consider where to start.
 Below you’ll find some of the most commonly asked questions regarding testosterone replacement therapy.

 Q: Why Is Testosterone Prescribed?

 A: Mostly, prescriptions for testosterone are issued to patients dealing with insufficient testosterone.
-Symptoms of low testosterone include:
+Symptoms of low T include:

 - Decreased muscle mass